The Counterfeit

 Matthew 15:8 (Douay-Rheims)

-When worship is corrupted, doctrine and soon follow.
-False worship is never a neutral aesthetic change.
-It is a theological rupture that alters what souls believe about God, sacrifice, priesthood, , and herself.
-This is why the counterfeit cannot be exposed merely at the level of slogans, policies, or personalities.
+When worship is corrupted, doctrine and authority soon follow.
+False worship is never a neutral aesthetic adjustment, as though religion could be preserved so long as certain words remain and a sacred mood is maintained.
+Worship teaches.
+The altar instructs.
+The rites of the Church tell the faithful what God is like, what sin is, what the priest is, and what grace is doing.
+That is why the counterfeit cannot be exposed merely at the level of slogans, policies, or personalities.
 It must be judged at the altar.

 Scripture binds worship to truth.
 God rejects lips that honor Him while the heart remains far from Him.[1]
 Cain and Abel show that not every offering is accepted simply because something religious has been performed.[2]
 Nadab and Abiu are consumed for offering strange fire.[3]
 Jeroboam creates a false cult and false priesthood, and Scripture remembers his action not as a minor disciplinary problem, but as a foundational sin.[4]
-Malachias prophesies a pure oblation among the nations, revealing that the worship of the New Covenant will be both and pure.[5]
+Malachias prophesies a pure oblation among the nations, revealing that the worship of the New Covenant will be both universal and pure.[5]

-The biblical line is therefore clear: true worship is not self-invented.
+The biblical line is clear: true worship is not self-invented.
 It is received, guarded, and offered in obedience.
 Worship may not be remade according to convenience, diplomacy, or altered theology.
 When God gives the pattern of worship, man is not free to rewrite its meaning while keeping sacred language around it.

-This is why false worship is so grave.
+That is why false worship is so grave.
 It is not merely bad taste or diminished reverence.
 It is a practical contradiction of the First Commandment.
 It offers God something other than what He has willed to receive, and it trains souls to accept religious appearance in place of obedient sacrifice.

-speaks with one voice on sacrificial worship.
-The Council of Trent teaches that the Mass is the true propitiatory sacrifice, not a bare memorial, communal meal, or symbolic recollection.[6]
-Catholic theology therefore requires continuity in sacrificial meaning, priestly office, and form.
+The Council of Trent therefore teaches with full precision that the Mass is the true propitiatory sacrifice, not a bare memorial, communal meal, or symbolic recollection.[10]
+Catholic theology requires continuity in sacrificial meaning, priestly office, and sacramental form because those things are not decorative additions.
+They belong to what the Mass is.

 In the Mass, the same Christ is offered in an unbloody manner who once offered Himself on Calvary.